 Community Report: Big Brothers Big Sisters of Nevada County and North Lake Tahoe

-If you or someone you know would be interested in supporting our local programs by serving on the Truckee-Tahoe Fundraising Committee, volunteering at BBBSNC events, participating on our Board of Directors, or by making a financial contribution, please contact Executive Director Dena Valin at (530) 273-2227 or email@example.com.
+If you or someone you know would be interested in supporting our programs in the Truckee and North Lake Tahoe region by becoming a Big, participating on our Board of Directors, serving on our Truckee-Tahoe Fundraising Committee, or making a financial contribution, have them contact Executive Director Dena Valin at (530) 273-2227 or firstname.lastname@example.org.
 For more information, please see http://www.bigsofnc.org.

 Are you a Facebook addict?
 Become a fan of Big Brothers Big Sisters of Nevada County on Facebook and receive updates about special events and what’s happening in the local community.
 To find us, search for andamp;#8220;Big Brothers Big Sisters of Nevada County.andamp;#8221;